Estonian Basketball Cup

-The Estonian Cup (Eesti karikavõistlused), also known as the Paf SuperCup for sponsorship reasons, is an annual cup competition for Estonian basketball teams.
+The Estonian Cup (Eesti karikavõistlused), also known as the Kaamos SuperCup for sponsorship reasons, is an annual cup competition for Estonian basketball teams.
 It is organized by the Estonian Basketball Association.

 Until the 2000–01 season, the cup tournament was held in the end of the season in spring.
 In 2001, the tournament was moved to the first half of the season, and two Estonian Basketball Cup tournaments were held within the same calendar year.